-There are many ways to integrate charitable giving into your financial planning in 2020.
-The Community Foundation for Monterey County (CFMC) can help.
-Each of these options offer tax advantages and can help you make a meaningful difference.
-We can help you customize a solution that works for you.
-Be sure to make your gifts by the deadlines for a 2020 deduction (see deadlines below)
+There are many ways to integrate charitable giving into your financial planning in 2023 to make a meaningful difference.
+The Community Foundation for Monterey County (CFMC) can help you customize a solution that works for you.
+Be sure to make your gifts by the deadlines for a 2023 deduction (see deadlines below).

 5 Options to Consider for Year-End Giving

 This is a great way to claim a tax deduction now for supporting your favorite charities in the future.
 Donor advised funds can be created quickly and easily with a gift of $5,000 or more.
 And, with a gift of appreciated stock or mutual funds, you avoid paying capital gains tax on the sale of the stock and receive an immediate charitable income tax deduction for the full value of the asset.

 TIP: “Bunch” your giving with a DAF Some donors opt to bunch or “front load” their giving.
 This means donating two- or three-years’ worth of giving at one time into a DAF, claiming the charitable deduction that year, and then waiting to donate again while claiming the standard deduction.
 You can make the donation to your DAF in the first year and continue to support your favorite causes in future years from the DAF.

 TIP: Explore a wide variety of fund types Donor-advised funds are not the only types of funds that the CFMC offers.
 You can also establish field-of-interest funds, designated funds, unrestricted funds, or scholarship funds.
 Contact us to help evaluate what type of fund (or funds) is best suited for you.

 A gift of real estate or appreciated stock are a good options to benefit the nonprofit with a direct gift and benefit the donor with an income tax deduction and capital gains tax savings.